colts70/The-Sematic-Stack/README.md

 Verify back-binding

-If /entity + /url valid → identity eligible
+If all 5 anchors are valid → identity eligible

 Continue crawl + arbitration